 Chris Lucas says the 10-year milestone is something worth celebrating.
 “I think about the thousands of chefs and floor staff that have started their careers at Chin Chin, and I can’t help but sit back with a sense of pride.
 So much fun, music and joy.”

-It starts on Monday June 7 with Chilli Inferno, a night dedicated to eye-watering spice.
-The next day, on Tuesday June 8, Chin Chin presents Garden of Eatin’, a vegetarian and plant-based feast.
-On Wednesday June 9 there’s Benjamin Cooper’s dream dinner (dubbed “I Dream of Cooper”), featuring boundary-pushing Southeast Asian dishes that have never made it onto the Chin Chin menu.
-And finally, on Thursday June 10, there’s the candle-blowing event.
+The following week, on Wednesday May 12, Chin Chin presents Garden of Eatin’, a vegetarian and plant-based feast.
+On May 19 there’s Benjamin Cooper’s dream dinner (dubbed “I Dream of Cooper”), featuring boundary-pushing Southeast Asian dishes that have never made it onto the Chin Chin menu.
+And finally, on Thursday 27, there’s the candle-blowing event.

 “For our 10th birthday celebrations, we wanted to pay tribute to the incredible food, art, music and experiences that have been the foundation of Chin Chin over the decade,” Holly says, “and also give guests a taste of something that they’ve never seen before.”